SahilBShah/Vaccinia_intron_coordinates/README.md

 The only required input file needed is a gtf file.
 The original gtf file was created using RNA-seq data from the first replicate of the "WT_NoDox" and "WT_PlusDox" conditions.

+## Output location

+The output location of the new gtf file will be in the folder that contains this script.

 ## Working examples

 Example command to run the script: